Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/properties/pose_library.rst

 Apply Pose (magnifying glass icon)
    Apply the active pose to the selected pose bones.
 Sanitize Action (livesaver icon)
-   Makes a action suitable for use as a Pose Library.
+   Makes an action suitable for use as a Pose Library.
    This is used to convert an Action to a Pose Library.
    A pose is added to the Pose Library for each frame with keyframes.